 Caring For Solid Gold

+We design timeless pieces in 9ct solid gold, which should not oxidise or discolour and will stand the test of time.
 Gold is a soft metal, which is why it is mixed with other more durable metals, giving us carats of gold.
-The higher the carat, the more concentrated the pure gold in your jewellery is, so the more yellow the gold will appear, and the less durable it will be.
-That's why we only use 9 and 14 carats in our solid gold jewellery.
+The higher the carat, the more concentrated the pure gold in your jewellery is.
+This means the gold will appear more 'yellow' in colour and will be far softer and less durable.
+That is why we only use 9 carats in our solid gold jewellery.

+- As a soft metal, gold can be susceptible to scratches and dents.
+Be mindful whilst wearing and always remove whilst exercising.
 Avoid exposure to water, heat and abrasive chemicals.
 Put your jewellery on last when getting ready as makeup, perfume, hairspray, and lotions can damage the appearance of your solid gold.

-Regular cleaning can help to keep solid gold looking the best.
+- Regular cleaning can help to keep solid gold looking it's best.
 Add a few drops of mild washing up liquid to a bowl of lukewarm water and soak your solid gold jewellery for 15 minutes.
 Do not use hot or boiling water.
 After soaking, gently scrub with a soft-bristle toothbrush (the softer the better!) and rinse.
 Lightly blot dry using a soft cloth.